jvermeir/python-mock-blog/README.md

 So I tried to apply Durga's solution to my setup and was confused by the results.
 In my case the mocks were ignored.
 Struggling for a while just added to the confusion and frustration, so I took a step back and reduced the problem to the bare minimum.

 My first version is below.
 Note that the code is spread across three files, which is essential.
-The name of the files is in comments in the code.
-(TODO link to rep)
+The name of the files is in comments in the code, [you can find the sources here](https://github.com/jvermeir/python-mock-blog/)

 ```python
 # service.py